waylaidwanderer/node-chatgpt-api/README.md

 </details>

 ## Caveats
+### Regarding `ChatGPTClient`
-Since `text-chat-davinci-002` is ChatGPT's raw model, I had to do my best to replicate the way the official ChatGPT website uses it.
+Since `text-chat-davinci-002` is ChatGPT's underlying model, I had to do my best to replicate the way the official ChatGPT website uses it.
 After extensive testing and comparing responses, I believe that the model used by ChatGPT has some additional fine-tuning.
-This means my implementation or the raw model may not behave exactly the same in some ways:
+This means my implementation or the underlying model may not behave exactly the same in some ways:
 - Conversations are not tied to any user IDs, so if that's important to you, you should implement your own user ID system.
 - ChatGPT's model parameters (temperature, frequency penalty, etc.) are unknown, so I set some defaults that I thought would be reasonable.
 - Conversations are limited to roughly the last 3000 tokens, so earlier messages may be forgotten during longer conversations.